robcharlwood/gcp-av/README.md

 * Create a project on Google Cloud Platform - they offer $300 free credit for the first year!
 * Create a service account for Terraform inside your new project - this will allow terraform access to the project remotely.
-* Download the service account JSON security key and place it in a ``.keys`` folder in the root of the project.
+* Download the service account JSON security key, rename it to ``terraform_key.json`` and place it in a ``.keys`` folder in the root of the project.
 Terraform will use this file to authenticate itself with Google in order to provision the relevant infrastructure.

 We then need to give the terraform account the relevant priviledges for your project.
 So add the following roles to the service account you just created: